vaibhavikarn2001/vaibhavikarn2001/README.md

 - 🙂I am a 7th grade  student of Carmel school , BokaroThermal.
 - 👩‍💻Advanced Web Developer(Well, Junior!!)
 - I have learnt a programming language-Javascript and just started with  Python basics at Sololearn
-- 👧I have been living on planet 🌎 since 2009.
+- 👧I have been living on planet 🌎 since 2009
-- I prefer working on designing rather than developing
 - 💻Currently learning the concepts of Neural Networks [AI and ML using js libraries(posenet,mobile net and APIs).
 - 🤓 Certified by White hat Jr.(Course done for 1 1/2 years.)
 - <h3>100+ Projects Completed</h3>
 - <h3>250+ hours spent on HTML<h3>
 - <h3>150+ hours spent on JS <h3>
+-Currently I am running out of time so can't work on more projects🤪